 At Biocomposites, we are distinct in that our team of specialists is singularly focused on the development of innovative calcium compounds for surgical use.
 Our innovative products are at the forefront of calcium technology and range from bone grafts to matrices that can be used in the presence of infection.
 We are proud to be driving improved outcomes across a wide range of clinical applications, in musculoskeletal infection, trauma, spine and sports injuries, for surgeons and patients alike.

-Biocomposites | Antibiotic Calcium Devices For Osteomyelitisbiocompi
+Biocomposites | Antibiotic Calcium Devices For Osteomyelitisbiocompi providing affordable and accessible wound offloading solutions worldwide.

 DARCO International